English Opening: Transposition potential

 The many different transpositional possibilities available to White make the English a slippery opening for Black to defend against, and make it necessary for them to consider carefully what move order to employ.
-For instance, if Black would like to play a Queen's Gambit Declined (QGD), the most accurate move order to do so is 1...e6 2.d4 d5.
-(Of course, White can again play the Réti instead with 2.Nf3 d5 3.b3.)
+For instance, if Black would like to play a Queen's Gambit Declined (QGD), the most accurate move order to do so is 1...e6 and 2...d5, the Agincourt Defence, with transposition occurring if White plays 3.d4.
+As before, White could play the Réti instead with 2.Nf3 d5 3.b3.
 If Black plays instead 1...Nf6 2.Nc3 e6, White can avoid the QGD by playing 3.e4, the Flohr–Mikenas Attack.

 ECO

 The Encyclopaedia of Chess Openings has classified the English Opening under the codes A10 through A39: